-he Paradoxical Commandments were written by Kent M. Keith in 1968 as part of a booklet for student leaders.
+The Paradoxical Commandments were written by Kent M. Keith in 1968 as part of a booklet for student leaders.
 This website provides information about the origin of the Paradoxical Commandments and the many places they have been sighted over the years.
-You can purchase books and products based on the Paradoxical Commandments, join the "Live the Paradoxical Commandments Anyway" Facebook page, and share your story about how the Paradoxical Commandments have made a difference in your life.
+Join the “Live the Paradoxical Commandments Anyway” Facebook page, and share your story about how the Paradoxical Commandments have made a difference in your life.
 You can also learn about the author and contact him directly.

 The Paradoxical Commandments have touched the hearts of millions of people all over the world.
 We hope that the Paradoxical Commandments will touch your heart, too!